dojo/docs/dojox/calendar.rst

 The time of day displayed is defined by the minHours (8 by default) and maxHours (18 by default) properties.
 For example to show the entire day set minHours to 0 and maxHours to 24.

+MinHours value must be in [0, 23] range and maxHours in the [1, 36] range.
+To display a night working time, set minHours to 20 (8pm) and maxHours to 32 (8am, next day).

 Note: The ColumnView can be replaced by the SimpleColumnView widget which is a columns view without the secondary sheet.
 See advanced configuration to see how to use this alternate view.

 Matrix View